 As for the Chinese links with organ imbalance and behaviour patterns, the theory is constantly proven in the clinic.
 It’s spookily accurate.
 I can now diagnose myself when I’m lacking a bit of oomph.

 Equally the kidney is where we draw from when we need to keep going.
-Overwork and insufficient rest draws on the ‘jing’ or ‘life essence’.
+Overwork and insufficient rest draw on the ‘jing’ or ‘life essence’.
 This comes at the end of a long year where we top it off with a dirty old ‘liver party.’
 The kidney is responsible for will in an emotional capacity.
 Therefore a weakened kidney cannot sustain the willpower to commit to new endeavours.

-An overburdened spleen ( rich foods, too much screen time, worry ) can produce a foggy head and excessive thinking without the energy to act, so you keep going around in circles.
+An overburdened spleen ( rich foods, too much screen time, and worry ) can produce a foggy head and excessive thinking without the energy to act, so you keep going around in circles.

 If you want to outsmart your gallbladder and kidney (and enhance sticking to your goals) acupuncture could help.
 There is a point designed especially for this Bl52 ‘Ambition Room’.
-Also Bl 60 ‘Kunlun Mountain’ is said to help people gain a better perspective.
+Also Bl 60 'Kunlun Mountain' is said to help people gain a better perspective.
 Unblocking or shifting the qi can encourage motivation to flow and provide clarity.
-An added bonus is better sleep, an ease in dealing with stress and the energy to set your alarm for the gym, yoga or meditation.
+An added bonus is better sleep, ease in dealing with stress and the energy to set your alarm for the gym, yoga or meditation.

 Acupuncture is an ancient way to maintain health, because it is holistic it can tackle a number of issues at once- which is very efficient in terms of reaching goals faster.

 My intention was to end with something deeply philosophical of a Chinese nature but I still haven’t even read the 'Tao Of Pooh’.
 It's on my list for 2020.